 Summers are getting longer and warmer at HBR.
 Annual thermal sums have increased by 200 – 300 degree days (~14 %) since 1961.
 This is related to the abundance of 1° consumers: caterpillar abundance tends to increase following summers that are relatively long and warm (high thermal sums) and to decrease following cool summers (Reynolds et al. 2007).

 The average timing of budburst has advanced by ~ 7 d since 1961, and the two earliest springs in 50 years have been within the last four years (Lany et al. 2015).
 Changing leafout dates can alter the phenological associations among species.
-For example, the timing of nest initiation by Black-throated Blue Warblers, a well-studied Neotropical migrant, advances by only about 6 days for a 10-day advance in leaf expansion, and the recent early springs are coming closer to their flexible dates of arrival on the breeding grounds (Lany et al. 2015).
+For example, the timing of nest initiation by Black-throated Blue Warblers, a well-studied Neotropical migrant, advances by only about 6 days for a 10-day advance in leaf expansion, and the recent early springs are coming closer to their inflexible dates of arrival on the breeding grounds (Lany et al. 2015).

 Temperatures during leaf expansion are getting cooler.
 A feature of HBR climate is that when budburst is earlier in the spring, temperatures during leaf expansion and bird nesting are cooler than in an average year.
 Thus the increasingly frequent early springs at HBR are associated with cooler temperatures at which early season caterpillars feed and grow more slowly (Lany 2014).
 Lepidoptera that feed on early season leaves are the main source of overall interannual variation in Lepidoptera abundance (Stange et al. 2011).